kaste/SublimeLinter-addon-colorize-statusbar/README.md

 I would recommend you just clone this repository into your packages folder.
 If you want to go fancy, you can also do this:

 1. Open up the command palette (`ctrl+shift+p`), and find `Package Control: Add Repository`.
-Then enter the URL of this repo: `https://github.com/kaste/SublimeLinter-addon-alt-ui/` in the input field.
+Then enter the URL of this repo: `https://github.com/kaste/SublimeLinter-addon-colorize-statusbar/` in the input field.
-2. Open up the command palette again and find `Package Control: Install Package`, and just search for `SublimeLinter-addon-alt-ui`. (just a normal install)
+2. Open up the command palette again and find `Package Control: Install Package`, and just search for `SublimeLinter-addon-colorize-statusbar`. (just a normal install)